mk0628878-ops/JOSHNA.P/README.md

 4.Positive Organizational Culture: The hospital is rated 4.0/5 for company culture, with 4.9/5 for culture reported by female employees, leading to a more collaborative, less stressful environment.Good Management
 5.Support: Management receives a high rating of 4.3/5, contributing to a supportive atmosphere.

-EMPLOYEES SATISFIED IN DHANALAKSHMI HOSPITAL BY USING LINE CHART
+EMPLOYEES SATISFIED IN DHANALAKSHMI HOSPITAL BY USING BAR CHART

 <img width="1200" height="874" alt="image" src="https://github.com/user-attachments/assets/42221ab6-7928-4b29-b9f2-4a73c1fd3744" />